A. There are a number of different integration styles like

 Q. What is the difference between SOA and a Web service?

 SOA is a software design principle and an architectural pattern for implementing loosely coupled, reusable and coarse grained services.
 You can implement SOA using any protocols such as HTTP, HTTPS, JMS, SMTP, RMI, IIOP (i.e. EJB uses IIOP), RPC etc. Messages can be in XML or Data Transfer Objects (DTOs).

 Web service is an implementation technology and one of the ways to implement SOA.
 You can build SOA based applications without using Web services – for example by using other traditional technologies like Java RMI, EJB, JMS based messaging, etc. But what Web services offer is the standards based and platform-independent service via HTTP, XML, SOAP, WSDL and UDDI, thus allowing interoperability between heterogeneous technologies such as J2EE and .NET.

-Q. Web services when you can use traditional style middle-ware such as RPC, CORBA, RMI and DCOM as opposed to Web services?
+Q. Why not favor traditional style middle-ware such as RPC, CORBA, RMI and DCOM as opposed to Web services?